 What is a Muse Business Idea?

+A muse money-making opportunity is one that is inexpensive to set up yet generates passive income while you kite-board, eat a bowl of cereal, or watch TV.
 It sounds too good to be true, but it is one of the most talked about elements of Tim Ferriss's most popular New York Times Bestselling book, The Four Hour Workweek.

-But how does a muse business actually work for the people who start them?
+How does a muse business actually work for the people who start them?
 We reached out to a successful entrepreneur to find out more.

-This doesn't have to be a crazy big or detailed thing, it's as simple as thinking about the steps to achieve something, and making deadlines for each step."
+"We started NeuYear to help people achieve their dreams," he explained.
+"One of the best ways to focus your effort toward achieving your dreams is to plan and pursue goals.
+This doesn't have to be a crazy big or detailed thing, it's as simple as thinking about the steps to achieve something and making deadlines for each step."
 In crafting a large, design-focused calendar, he and his cohorts aimed to make that process as simple as possible.

+He further explains: "A muse is not sexy.
 A muse is not about pursuing your passion.
-A muse is about finding a niche where you can make money.
-Easily.
-With as little work as possible.
-The emphasis is on good margin, low effort, which will typically not be sexy/interesting/fulfilling your passions."
+A muse is about finding a niche where you can make money, easily, with as little work as possible.
+The emphasis is on good margins and a low level of effort, which will typically not be sexy/interesting/fulfilling for your passions."

 How Do You Successfully Create a Muse Business?